paulnguyen/spring-gumball/README.md

 * Port of 3.0 from Spring Boot 2.6 to 2.7

-	* Implementation of HMAC HASH version
+	* Implementation of HMAC HASH version (with Injected Config)
 	* With JPA/MySQL Database Support
 	* With Spring Security Added
 	* Default Spring Security Login Form Enabled